aws/aws-durable-execution-sdk-python/docs/core/steps.md

 ## Best practices

-**Use @durable_step for reusable functions** - Decorate functions you'll use as steps to get automatic naming and cleaner syntax.
+**Use @durable_step for reusable functions** - Decorate functions you'll use as steps to get automatic naming and convenient, succinct syntax.

 **Name steps for debugging** - Use explicit names for steps you'll need to inspect in logs or tests.